aridjayarecipes/cutesrecipes.web.app/content/post/1827-easiest-way-to-prepare-speedy-cold-barley-salad-with-pomelo-pomegranate-cashews-and-shiso.md

 ##### The ingredients needed to make Cold barley salad with pomelo, pomegranate, cashews, and shiso:

-1. Make ready 1/2 cup or so of cold barley (actually Job&#39;s tears in this case but same thing for these purposes)
+1. Make ready 1/2 cup or so of cold barley (actually Job's tears in this case but same thing for these purposes)
 1. Get 1/2 cup chopped pomelo
 1. Get 1/4 cup or so of pomegranate seeds
 1. Take 1/3 cup chopped and toasted cashews